 Two major, multiyear fundraising initiatives were conducted during Chancellor Wrighton’s tenure.
 In 1998 the university publicly launched a billion-dollar campaign to build resources for student scholarships, professorships, other endowed program support and new buildings.
 The campaign continued through 2004, surpassed its goal, and raised more than $1.55 billion.
 The most recent capital campaign ― Leading Together: The Campaign for Washington University ― was built on the university’s strong history and has further evolved its global leadership by focusing on strengthening the university’s impact in four key areas: preparing the leaders of tomorrow, advancing human health, inspiring innovation and entrepreneurship, and enhancing the quality of life.
 The Leading Together Campaign was publicly launched in October 2012 and concluded in June 2018.
 The Campaign exceeded its $2.2 billion dollar goal with more than $3.3 billion realized.

-Wrighton currently serves on the board of directors of: Brooks Automation, Cabot Corporation, Corning Incorporated, and Forest Park Forever.
-He also serves as a Trustee of Washington University in St. Louis, the Concordance Leadership Academy, the Institute of International Education, and the St. Louis Science Center.
+Wrighton currently serves on the board of directors of: Brooks Automation, Corning Incorporated, Forest Park Forever, Saint Louis Science Center Board of Commissioners, and the United Way of Greater St. Louis.
+He also serves as a Trustee of Washington University in St. Louis, the Concordance Leadership Academy, the Institute of International Education, and Massachusetts Institute of Technology (Member of MIT Corporation).

 Born in Jacksonville, Florida in 1949, Wrighton earned his BS degree with honors in chemistry from Florida State University in 1969.
 While at Florida State, he studied under Professor Jack Saltiel and upon graduation received the Monsanto Chemistry Award for outstanding research.
 He did his graduate work at the California Institute of Technology (Caltech) under Professors Harry B. Gray and George S. Hammond, receiving his PhD there in 1972.
 His doctoral dissertation was on “Photoprocesses in Metal-Containing Molecules.”
 Based on his research accomplishments, Wrighton was named the first recipient of the Herbert Newby McCoy Award at Caltech.